SLesche/acdc-query/cran-comments.md

 ## Patch
-This is a patch to fix issues in file path specification.
+This is a patch to fix a typo in function definitions.

 ## R CMD check results